Tuesday, February 24, 2026

 By Marion Nestle

-The post The Super Bowl ads: Processed food kills appeared first on Food Politics by Marion Nestle
+The post 60 Minutes: RFK Jr on non-regulation of ultra-processed food appeared first on Food Politics by Marion Nestle

 Now Available: What to Eat Now